rnb3ds/docs-site/docs/en/html/guides/security/index.md

 | Other Unix | Fallback to `filepath.EvalSymlinks` | Symlinks (slight residual TOCTOU) |
 | Windows | `GetFinalPathNameByHandleW` | Symlinks + junctions + all reparse points |

-After resolution on Windows, the `\\?\` extended-length prefix is stripped and the path is `Clean`ed to match the output format of `filepath.Abs`, ensuring accurate subsequent containment comparison.
+After resolution on Windows, the `\\?\` extended-length prefix is stripped and the path is passed through `filepath.Clean` to match the output format of `filepath.Abs`, ensuring accurate subsequent containment comparison.

 ### Protection Layers